lezneklihp/dsend_project_4/README.md

 In the first phase, I experimented with different data sampling strategies and their effect on test model runs (i.e., using various classifiers with their default parameter settings).
 I initially applied oversampling (a bootstrapping approach) of the imblearn package on the training datasets (see bottom three plots of figure 8).
 As the oversampling approach did not fully balance all target classes, I additionally tested - among other techniques - the use of SMOTE (synthetic minority over sampling) on the already oversampled training datasets.
 This did not improve the F1 scores of my test models further.
 In the end, the use of oversampling alone yielded the highest average of all F1 scores.

 In the second phase, I chose those classifiers which were among both the three highest F1 scores and average precision scores for an optimization of the respective hyperparameter settings.
 More specifically, I then applied a grid-search on the parameters of the LGBMClassifier and the RandomForestClassifier with a sevenfold cross-validation and measured the results with the F1 score.
-I used small adjustments, to the left and right of each parameter, to arrive at the best performing settings.
+I used small adjustments, to the left and right of each parameter, to arrive at the best performing & robust settings.
 Once I had tuned these two classifiers, I conducted a test run with the validation dataset (i.e., previously untouched data) to decide on a classifier.
 I finally chose the LGBMClassifier which had both the highest F1 and average precision scores.

 With regard to the final hyperparameters, let me elaborate on the robustness of the model.
 The LGBMClassifier reached a F1 score of 0.76 before the hyperparameter tuning.
 This metric increased to 0.85 after the grid-search on the training and testing datasets.
 The optimization thus clearly had an effect.
 Nonetheless, I eventually did not follow the official recommendations on [parameters tuning](https://lightgbm.readthedocs.io/en/latest/Parameters-Tuning.html) for better accuracy of the LightGBM algorithm entirely.
 On the one hand, I used the `boosting_type` as recommended and changed it to "dart".
 I also increased `num_leaves`, but did not define it too high to avoid overfitting.
 On the other hand, I could not find better results in lowering the `learning_rate`.
 I instead increased this parameter to a higher setting (= 1.0) than the default value (= 0.1).
 Further, I stayed at almost the default settings for the `n_estimators`.
 Overall, if there is a parameter to be set for increasing the performance of this model, I would argue that this has been `boosting_type='dart'`.
 Since I have fixed the `random_state`, feel free to reproduce my results.